jedarno/DarwinCoreToDataSetTools/README.md

 # DarwinCoreToDataSetTools
 Tools for creating datasets using observations with images from a Darwin Core.
-Requires python3.10 or newer.
+Tested on Python 3.11.11

+## Description

+## Example

+## Set Up